f-dufour/cheat-sheets-and-snippets/Hyperledger/Chaincode/Learning-chaincode.md

 ```

 :warning: put and delete take effect when the then transaction is validated **and** sucessfully commited.

-:warning: Get only retrn the value when data modified by putState is commited.
+:warning: Get only return the value when data modified by putState is commited.
 If the key does not exist in the db, empty buffer is returned.

 # In practice